ghargrove/house-gecko/README.md

 ## frontend

-React service with webpack dev server for development and express for production.
+Typescript React service with webpack dev server for development and express for production.
 The nginx service should serve compiled assets in production and forward app requests to the express service

 - `dev.Dockerfile` - Webpack dev service
 - `express.Dockerfile` - Server side render using express

+Jest and storybook are also setup

 ## graphql-api